September is here, and I don't know about you, but whenever autumn blows in, I get the craving to read a really good

 Kate Atkinson's new book is a spy story, set in the '40s and '50s.
 In 1940, 18-year-old Juliet Armstrong is recruited into MI5 and tasked with monitoring British Fascist sympathizers.
 After the war ends, she assumes all that is over — until she is unexpectedly confronted with figures from her past.

-The sequel to Vicious is finally here.
+Vicious is finally here.
 In the first book, super-villain Victor sought answers from fellow super-villain (and his former college roommate) Eli.
 In the sequel, Victor seeks revenge.
+Click here to buy.